Zanaqi/Pico-LoRa-Project/README.md

 # Pico-LoRa
 ## Features
 Set-up and configuration of nodes

-Fixed transmission between two nodes.
+Fixed transmission between two nodes

-Broadcast transmission to nodes on same channel Message display on OLED
+Broadcast transmission to nodes on same channel

+Message display on OLED